krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 10
 - Lecture 11 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of stencil in CUDA

+## Day 11
+- Lecture 12 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of reduction for summation in CUDA